Brighouse, Richmond: Neighbourhood

 In 1962, the municipality purchased the Brighouse family estate, with part developed into Brighouse Industrial Estate, and a portion west of today's Gilbert Rd. sold to the Consolidated Building Corporation to become the Richmond Gardens residential development that was completed in 1965.
 Samuel Brighouse Elementary School (1965) served the residents prior to a $16.4M rebuild (2011).
 The industrial estate is transforming into high-rise apartments surrounding the Richmond Olympic Oval (2008), and is now regarded as the Oval neighbourhood.
 Formerly, few would have regarded this area as Brighouse proper.

 Historically, Brighouse was ill-defined in common usage, but could be considered as a circle radiating out up to 1 km from its BCER Brighouse station/municipal hall centre, thus including properties south of Granville Ave., such as Richmond Secondary School (1952), that was rebuilt (2004).
 With the progression of time, the circle shrank.
 The 98 B-Line map (2001) defines stops as Brighouse, Richmond Centre, Westminster Highway, etc. The 480 Richmond / UBC southern terminus was called Richmond Centre.

 The naming of the Canada Line terminus as Richmond–Brighouse station (2009) revived and redefined the Brighouse designation.
 The neighbourhood more resembles an ellipse, with this location and city hall the foci.
 Existing bus destinations became Brighouse Station.
-The Richmond–Brighouse Station bus loop, originally scheduled to open in 2019, should be completed in 2020.
+The Richmond–Brighouse Station bus loop, originally scheduled to open in 2019, was completed in 2020.

 Although outside the original Sam Brighouse landholding, some regard Lansdowne Centre as part of Brighouse.
 However, this mall (1977), and the former Lansdowne Park racetrack (1924–1960) have retained their separate identity.
 Lansdowne station reinforces this distinction with respect to ongoing redevelopment.